robusta-dev/robusta/docs/how-it-works/usage-faq.rst

 * Other APIServer errors
 * Updates to Kubernetes Deployments and other resources

+See the full list in :ref:`All Triggers`.

 Want Robusta to respond to a custom event?
 Just send your event to Robusta by webhook.

-What actions can Robusta take?
+What Actions Can Robusta Take?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Actions typically do one of the following: